shekharbiswas/LSTM-Stock-Analysis/README.md

 - Lack of Context: Adjusted close prices alone do not provide information about trading volume, market sentiment, volatility, or any other market dynamics.
 - Missed Patterns: Important patterns such as trends, momentum, and cyclic behavior may not be fully captured by just looking at price history.

+### 2. Inadequate Volatility Measurement:

+Adjusted close prices alone do not capture market volatility effectively.
+Indicators like Bollinger Bands or the Average True Range (ATR) provide better insights into market volatility.

+### 3. Noise Sensitivity:

+Stock prices sre in general very noisy.
+Using only adjusted close prices may make it difficult for the model to differentiate between noise and meaningful patterns, leading to poor predictive performance.
+So additional parameters give enough context to separate noise from actual patterns.

 # Project Steps

 ## 2. Data Collection and Sources